SixLabors/docs/articles/imagesharp/exr.md

 OpenEXR is best thought of as a high-precision interchange format rather than a delivery format.

+OpenEXR is designed for scene-referred and high-dynamic-range image data.
+Values are often intended to survive rendering, compositing, lighting, or color-grading steps before they are tone mapped for display.
+That makes EXR very different from web formats, where pixels are usually already display-referred.

+The pixel type matters.
+Half-float storage is common because it gives much more range than 8-bit formats while keeping file size lower than full 32-bit float data.
+Full float output is useful when the pipeline needs the extra precision.
+Unsigned integer storage exists for workflows that require it, but it is not the common "HDR image" choice.

+Compression should be chosen with the consuming pipeline in mind.
+ZIP and ZIPS are both lossless options, but they organize compression differently.
+Renderer, compositor, and asset-pipeline expectations are often more important than theoretical compression ratios.

 A few practical implications:

 - OpenEXR is common in VFX, rendering, compositing, and HDR-oriented workflows.